 Be open to change your plan when necessary.

 Allow family and friends to be a source of comforting feelings.

 Letting go of what has been well established for years will not be easy.
 The dynamics you have created in the past may have been useful for you at some point, but it's clear that they aren’t anymore.
 The innate resistance to change will trigger some anxiety, and it can feel difficult to challenge it.
 When you get closer to the change, your resistance is likely to increase.
-Insecurities don't disappear so quickly, but with the right amount of determination, they will begin to fade.
-By acknowledging your strengths and values, and by using self-compassion to show yourself the kindness you deserve, you allow yourself to become the person you want to be.
+Insecurities don't disappear so quickly, but they will begin to fade with the right amount of determination.
+By acknowledging your strengths and values, and by using self-compassion, you allow yourself to become the person you want to be.